FISTdao/lunarune-batch-mint/README.md

     mnemonic: "your mnemonic phrase"
 });

-Replace "你的注记词" in mnemonic with your 24-word mnemonic phrase.
+Replace "your mnemonic phrase" in mnemonic with your 24-word mnemonic phrase.

 Run the script